Pages

 Education and Work History

-My undergraduate degree is in Environmental Science from the University of Massachusetts at Amherst.
-After 4 years using my degree in the environmental consulting field helping to remediate leaky gas stations, I had enough and became a substitute teacher in Boston.
-By the next year I was certified to teach math and biology and teaching both subjects full-time at South Boston High School.
+After a few years using my degree in the environmental consulting field helping to remediate leaky gas stations, I had enough and became a substitute teacher in Boston.
+By the next year I was certified to teach math and biology and teaching both subjects at South Boston High School.

 A couple years later in 2013, right before our daughter was born, my certification was finalized to teach students with moderate disabilities.